tarantool/doc/doc/contributing/contributing.rst

 If you find that the documentation in the README of a module or, for example, a connector is incomplete or wrong, the best way to influence this is to fix it yourself.
-Clone the repository, fix the bug, and suggest changes as a PR.
+Clone the repository, fix the bug, and suggest changes as a PR (pull request).
 It will take you 5 minutes and will help the whole community.

 If for some reason you cannot fix it, create a ticket in this repository